hpesciotti/GeoQuiz/README.md

 ### **3.2.
 Future Features**

-- I intend to add a fully functional form that is able to store messages on a server.
+- I intend to add a leaderboard that would store top 100 scores and show the top 5.

-- To employ numbered pages on the gallery-themed pages to improve performance.

-- A functionality that could enlarge the selected picture on the gallery to full page.

-- An option to acquire/download the website photos.
+The data would be store in a server, instead of the local storage.

+- To employ difficult levels and questions that would reflect that.

 [Back to top](https://github.com/hpesciotti/GeoQuiz?tab=readme-ov-file#geoquiz--a-geography-quiz-for-all-ages-and-backgrounds)